Sign in

 What to expect: A great design partner will ask where you’ll be using the presentation template so they can provide the most visual impact.

-For example, your team may host webinars and need a deck full of engaging visuals that keeps your presentation as your viewer's active window.
+For example, your team may host webinars and need a deck full of engaging visuals that keep your presentation as your viewer's active window.

 A big perk for buying this as an add-on to a branding design package: the design company you work with will already know your brand’s guidelines.
 And you get your templates quicker because there will be fewer revision rounds.